ikluft/pelican-events/README.md

 [existing issues]: https://github.com/ikluft/pelican-events/issues
 [Contributing to Pelican]: https://docs.getpelican.com/en/latest/contribute.html

+You'll need to make your own copy of pelican-events in a Git workspace.

 ### <a name="development_environment">Development Environment</a>

 Upon commit to the repository, the Github workflow will perform unit tests on current versions of Python.